Accenture/mercury-composable/guides/CHAPTER-2.md

 with the `EventInterceptor` annotation or implement a suspend function using KotlinLambdaFunction.
 Suspend function is non-blocking.

+> The FastRPC API is used when you want to do orchestration by code.
+If you are using Event Script, you can manage event flows using one or more configuration files.

 ### Kernel thread pool

 When you add the annotation "KernelThreadRunner" in a function declared as LambdaFunction or TypedLambdaFunction,